 AGES 8-11 FOLLOW THE PROPHET Cycle of History wheel.
-Share with children The Book of Mormon stories that tell when the people followed the prophet they became righteous and blessings and prosperity came.
+Share with the youth the Book of Mormon stories that tell when the people followed the prophet they became righteous and blessings and prosperity came.
 Then, if they do not stay humble and keep repenting and choosing the right, they get prideful.
 At this point, it is easy to become wicked which brings suffering and destruction.
 Then the cycle begins again.

 Listen to the Prophet to Stay in the Light – Cycle of History Wheel